github/docs/content/codespaces/getting-started/deep-dive.md

 ### Step 4: Post-creation setup

-Once you are connected to your codespace, your automated setup may continue to build based on the configuration you specified in your `devcontainer.json` file.
+Once you are connected to your codespace, your automated setup may continue to build based on the configuration specified in your `devcontainer.json` file.
 You may see `postCreateCommand` and `postAttachCommand` run.

 If you want to use Git hooks in your codespace, set up hooks using the [`devcontainer.json` lifecycle scripts](https://code.visualstudio.com/docs/remote/devcontainerjson-reference#_lifecycle-scripts), such as `postCreateCommand`.
 For more information, see the [`devcontainer.json` reference](https://code.visualstudio.com/docs/remote/devcontainerjson-reference#_devcontainerjson-properties) in the {% data variables.product.prodname_vscode_shortname %} documentation.

 If you have a public dotfiles repository for {% data variables.product.prodname_github_codespaces %}, you can enable it for use with new codespaces.
 When enabled, your dotfiles will be cloned to the container and the install script will be invoked.
 For more information, see "[Personalizing {% data variables.product.prodname_github_codespaces %} for your account](/codespaces/customizing-your-codespace/personalizing-github-codespaces-for-your-account#dotfiles)."

-Finally, the entire history of the repository is copied down with a full clone.
+Finally, if you created the codespace from a repository, the entire history of the repository is copied down with a full clone.
+If you created the codespace from a template, the full history of the template repository is not preserved; instead, unless you are using the blank template, you will start with an initial commit for the contents of the template repository.

 During post-creation setup you'll still be able to use the integrated terminal and make edits to your files, but take care to avoid any race conditions between your work and the commands that are running.
 ## {% data variables.product.prodname_codespaces %} lifecycle